A Monoidal View on Fixpoint Checks: Introduction

 More concretely, we introduce two gs-monoidal categories, that we refer to as the concrete category and the category of approximations, where the concrete functions and their approximations, respectively, live as arrows.
 We then define a mapping $\#$ from the concrete category to the category of approximations and show that, whenever, as in~\cite{BEKP:FTUD-journal}, we assume finiteness of the underlying set $Y$, the mapping $\#$ turns out to be a gs-monoidal functor.

 In the general case, for functions $f\colon \monM^Y \to \monM^Y$, where $Y$ is not necessarily finite, the mapping $\#$ is only known to be the union of lax functors.
 However, we observe that we can characterise it again as a gs-monoidal functor if we restrict it to the subcategory of the concrete category where arrows are reindexings.
-While this might look as a severe restriction, we will see that it is sufficient to cover the intended applications.
+While this might seem to be a severe restriction, we will see that it is sufficient to cover the intended applications.

 We prove a number of properties of $\#$ that enable us to give a recipe for finding approximations for a special type of functions: predicate liftings as those introduced for coalgebraic modal logic~\cite{p:coalgebraic-logic,s:coalg-logics-limits-beyond-journal}.
 This allows us to include a new case study in the machinery for fixpoint checking: coalgebraic behavioural metrics, based on Wasserstein liftings.